Use the arrows to scroll through some of Auburn's

 Not only is "War Eagle" Auburn's famous battle cry,

 but a universal greeting among all Auburn fans and alumni.
-If you are wearing your Auburn pride, don't be surprised if you hear a "War Eagle" no matter where you are!
+If you are wearing your Auburn pride, don't be surprised if you hear a "War Eagle!"

 The story of "War Eagle" is thought to have originated in one of two possible ways: from a Civil War tale or Native American lore.